This is the only pesto recipe you will ever need... Even if you are not, actually, a gardener!

 You can of course use shop bought leaves or herbs for this recipe also.
 The inspiration came for this today, when I weeded out smaller seedlings of rocket and rainbow chard, to give the stronger ones room to grow.
 Not wanting to waste the couple of handfuls of tiny leaves I thought to myself, why not make some pesto?

-We often make pesto at my children's cookery classes.
+We often make pesto at my cookery workshops for schools.
 A common misconception is that the classic basil pesto from Liguria in Italy, made with fresh basil and toasted pine nuts, is the ONLY pesto.
 It isn't!
 You can use almost any tasty soft green leaves - spinach, kale, coriander, parsley, dill and more - and combine with almost any nuts or seeds.
 Sunflower or pumpkin seeds are a favourite of mine.
 Mix these with the other classic ingredients of a pesto - olive oil, garlic, salt and parmesan cheese - to produce your own unique brand of pesto.

 Even the cheese is up to you.
 Any hard cheese works, or replace with nutritional yeast for a vegan alternative.